thainguyen1093/project1_note/README.md

 # project1_note
-This is contain the note for project 1
+This project contain the note for project 1